Jessicaaaaa1227/Course_Notes/Day1.md

 ### Video

-From the video, we learned how Iron Man collects data.
-The first one is "Hit", so we can know the characteristics, such as speed and distance.
+From the video, we learned how Iron Man has the greatest abilities.
+First, he must perceive the characteristics of the hit, such as the speed and distance.
+Second, he will estimate the extent of the danger of the hit.
+Third, he reacts to the hit according to previous training.
-The second one is "Training".
-From the training data, we have x (independent features/variables) and y(target).
-The third one is "Action", so Iron Man will either choose to step aside or block himself.

 ### Supervised Learning

-Given explanatory variable(x) and response variable (y).
-The machine may learn from x and predict y.
+Each variable/features(x) has a response variable(y).
+It can predict y value upon the x value.

 ### Pipeline (2 Stages)